Greetings from San Clemente, California

 I’m not even listed in the season standings.
 Is it possible that Will White could hold onto the 2004 trackchasing title?
 It’s a long season.

 5 new tracks – 1 state – TX

 Finally, I saw my first new track of the year on March 19 in Waco, Texas!
 I try to visit as many local attractions as I can on my trackchasing trips.
-Unfortunately, I missed the Branch Dividian Complex.
+Unfortunately, I missed the Branch Davidian Complex.
 I’ll see that next time.
 I also enjoy touring college campuses on these trips.
 I was able to tour Texas A&M and Russ Ingram’s Texas Tech.
 I listen to the radio quite a bit when I’m driving.
-In small markets you get to hear some real down home programs, such as the “garage sale” shows.
+In small markets, you get to hear some real down-home programs, such as the “garage sale” shows.
 People call up and offer their junk to anyone who will buy it.
-Maybe this is where Ebay started.
+Maybe this is where eBay started.
 There are also shows that share “good ideas”.
-Here’s a memorable one on how to remove the scent of skunk, “Take one cup of urine, one cup of vinegar and one gallon of water and mix”.
-I would suggest using a liberal dose of Fabreze (a Procter & Gamble product) if you spill any of the skunk scent mixture”.
+Here’s a memorable one on how to remove the scent of a skunk, “Take one cup of urine, one cup of vinegar and one gallon of water and mix”.
+I would suggest using a liberal dose of Fabreze (a Procter & Gamble product) if you spill any of the skunk scent mixtures”.

 I saw my first day/night trackchasing double of the season.
 This type of double is likely to provide the most and best racing of any of the four major types of doubles.
 I also saw my first blended double of the season.
 Although controversial to some, I’m confident the BD provides more and better racing at both tracks than most same track doubles or traditional doubles.
 The entire Texas trip took 40 hours and 55 minutes of travel time compared to just 8 hours at the track.
 That ratio is very typical of most trackchasing trips.
 This is why I maintain the hobby is more about travel than racing.